Academic writing is one indication that a psychologist can think clearly, creatively and logically.

 Papworth, M. A. (2024).
 How to beat fears and phobias: A brief, evidence-based self-help treatment.
 London: Robinson.
 [Abstract]

 Papworth, M. A. (2024).
-Graded exposure therapy: Climbing ladders to health.
+Graded exposure therapy.
 In P. Farrand (Ed.).
 Low intensity CBT skills and interventions: A practitioner’s manual (2nd ed.).
 Michigan: Sage.
 [Abstract]